 Psychotherapist & Clinical Supervisor

 Laura is a highly skilled psychotherapist and clinical social worker with over 20 years’ experience supporting individuals and families with personal and relational concerns.
-Over this time, Laura has developed a deep commitment to the human experience, honouring and exploring each individual’s unique sense of themselves and their world, helping them to find more satisfying, meaningful and lasting ways of resolving personal difficulties.
+Over this time, Laura has developed a deep respect of each individual’s unique sense of themselves, and a commitment to helping them to find more satisfying and lasting ways of resolving personal difficulties.

 Laura is able to support individuals experiencing concerns, such as: